edannenberg/kubler/README.md

 A `--working-dir` is considered valid if it has a `kubler.conf` file and either an `images/` dir, or one ore more namespace dirs, which are just a collection of images.

-As Kubler currently only ships with a Docker build engine the rest of this tour will focus on building Docker images, it's worth noting that the build process may be completely different, i.e. it may not involve Gentoo or Docker at all, for other build engines.
+Kubler currently ships with Docker and Podman build engines.
+The rest of this tour will focus on building Docker images, it's worth noting that the build process may be completely different, i.e. it may not involve Gentoo or Docker at all, for other build engines.